Maternity Pen

-Landscape disturbance from logging, mining, extraction, and human settlement has caused this decline in the population and altered the habitat to become unsuitable for the Klinse-Za caribou herd.
-Through active efforts led by West Moberly and Saulteau First Nations, the caribou population has increased from 36 caribou in 2013 to 138 caribou in 2023 (this was from a rapid decline of about 250 caribou in 1995).
+The 1990’s saw a rapid decline in Klinse-Za caribou.
+Through active efforts led by West Moberly and Saulteau First Nations, the caribou population has increased from 38 caribou in 2013 to 187 caribou in 2025.

 Safe Capture